 and apostle of Jesus Christ

 An “apostle” was a special person in the foundation of Christianity.
-A person received the gift of apostleship by election from Christ (Romans 1:1).
+A person received the gift of apostleship directly from Christ (Romans 1:1).
 At His ascension, Christ appointed New Testament apostles (Ephesians 4:9-11).
 The apostles to Israel were different from the apostles to the church.
 There were some overlaps between the apostles of Israel and the church.

-An apostle was also an eyewitness to the resurrection of Christ (Acts 1:22; 1 Corinthians 9:1; 15:8,9).
-God endowed apostles with miraculous powers to demonstrate their authority for writing Scripture and founding the church (Acts 5:15; 16:16-18).
+An apostle was also a personal eyewitness to the resurrection of Christ (Acts 1:22; 1 Corinthians 9:1; 15:8,9).
+God also endowed apostles with miraculous powers to demonstrate their authority for writing Scripture and founding the church (Acts 5:15; 16:16-18).
 These powers are no longer extant in the church today.

-The word “apostle” comes two words: from and to send.
+“Apostle” comes from two words: from and to send.
 An apostle was a sent one.
 The New Testament uses this word generally for all Christians as well.
-God sends us out into the world as His ambassadors (2 Corinthians 5:20).
+God sends believers out into the world as His ambassadors (2 Corinthians 5:20).
 As ambassadors, we represent Him to other people.

 God calls every Christian to be an ambassador for Christ.